 sudo grep sudo /var/log/auth.log

 Remember to update the log’s path to the correct one for your distribution.

 This command will display the results directly in your terminal.

-If you prefer to have them in file format, add such a redirect after the command, like:
+If you prefer to have them in file format, add a redirect after the command: